Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: Urban.com.au, NSW Planning, MJS Construction Group

-15) Luxury property prices will rise as wealthy buyers seek exclusive locations
+15) Luxury property prices will keep rising as wealthy individuals seek exclusive locations

 Luxury property prices in Sydney are on the rise as wealthy individuals hunt for exclusive spots.